nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding aliases: `alias`

-Adds an alias for a command into FRIDAY, which you can use in place of the default command words.<br>
+Adds an alias for a command into FRIDAY, which you can use in place of the default command keywords.<br>
 This allows you to be more efficient in using FRIDAY.

-Format: `alias a/ALIAS k/COMMAND_WORD`
+Format: `alias a/ALIAS k/COMMAND_KEYWORD`

-* `COMMAND_WORD` must be a default command keyword (e.g `add` in Adding students)
+* `COMMAND_KEYWORD` must be a default command keyword (e.g `add` in Adding students)
 * `ALIAS` must not be a default command keyword and contain exactly one word

 Example: